Skip to main content

 Mobile and Search Experience

-Bear.
-First-class on Mac, iPad, iOS.
-Search is fast; tags are filterable; mobile capture via Share Sheet is fluid.
-No native Android client.
+Bear feels first-class on Mac, iPad, and iOS.
+Search is fast, tags are filterable, and mobile capture through the Share Sheet is fluid.
+The tradeoff is the lack of a native Android client.

-Evernote.
-Strong on every platform including Android and Windows.
-AI Search across the full archive shines once a library exceeds a few thousand notes; the search becomes a reason in itself to stay on Evernote.
+Evernote is strong on every platform, including Android and Windows.
+AI Search across the full archive becomes useful once a library exceeds a few thousand notes, and for some users search becomes a reason to stay on Evernote.

 Accessibility

-Bear.
-Inherits system-wide VoiceOver and Dynamic Type.
-Lexend and OpenDyslexic fonts can be installed system-wide on iOS and macOS and Bear renders both.
-Focus mode (paragraph dim) is the strongest built-in attention support among the three.
+Bear inherits system-wide VoiceOver and Dynamic Type.
+Lexend and OpenDyslexic fonts can be installed system-wide on iOS and macOS, and Bear renders both.
+Focus mode, which dims surrounding paragraphs, is the strongest built-in attention support among the three.

-Evernote.
-VoiceOver and Narrator support across iOS, Mac, Windows, and the web.
-Larger UI controls than Bear; better suited to users who need higher-contrast or larger-tap-target interfaces.
+Evernote supports VoiceOver and Narrator across iOS, Mac, Windows, and the web.
+Its UI controls are larger than Bear's, making it better suited to users who need higher-contrast or larger-tap-target interfaces.

-Verdict.
-Bear leads on focused-writing accessibility (single-paragraph focus, clean typography).
+Bear leads on focused-writing accessibility through single-paragraph focus and clean typography.
 Evernote leads on broader UI-level accessibility across platforms.

 Final Take

 Bear wins for Apple-only Markdown writers who value polish, clean export, and a $29.99/year price tag.
 Evernote wins for cross-platform users with heavy capture-and-clip workflows where OCR and AI Search across large archives matter.
-The Apple-only crowd has largely migrated from Evernote to Bear or Apple Notes; Evernote retained its cross-platform power-users.
+The Apple-only crowd has largely migrated from Evernote to Bear or Apple Notes, while Evernote has retained cross-platform power users.
 For AI-grounded synthesis with source citations across either tool's contents, Atlas beats both.

 Frequently Asked Questions

-Pick Bear for Apple-only Markdown writing with iCloud sync, themes, and clean export; Bear Pro is $2.99/month or $29.99/year per the Bear pricing page (May 2026).
-Pick Evernote for cross-platform note capture (Mac, Windows, Web, iOS, Android) with the gold-standard Web Clipper and AI Search; Starter is around $14.99/month per evernote.com/compare-plans (May 2026).
-Bear is a writing tool; Evernote is a capture-and-find tool.
-The platform fork: Apple-only writers, pick Bear; cross-platform clippers, pick Evernote.
+Pick Bear for Apple-only Markdown writing with iCloud sync, themes, and clean export.
+Bear Pro is $2.99/month or $29.99/year per the Bear pricing page (May 2026).
+Pick Evernote for cross-platform note capture (Mac, Windows, Web, iOS, Android) with the gold-standard Web Clipper and AI Search.
+Starter is around $14.99/month per evernote.com/compare-plans (May 2026).
+Bear is a writing tool.
+Evernote is a capture-and-find tool.
+The platform fork is simple: Apple-only writers should pick Bear, while cross-platform clippers should pick Evernote.

 Further Reading